 If the file already has a constants section, then just add the above "apia_priority" line to it.

-Refer to the xMatters integration agent guide for further information about the apia_priority token.
+Refer to the xMatters Integration Agent documentation for further information about the apia_priority token.

 Configure the the concurrency setting for the integration service